-&lt;sup>22 See Sarah Joseph, Melissa Castan, op.cit., Article 20, p.
+22 See Sarah Joseph, Melissa Castan, op.cit., Article 20, p.
 628.

-21 October 1993, the first democratically elected and first Hutu president of Burundi, RTLM programmes quickly became inflammatory and began to incite ethnic hatred.
-Its role has been regarded as crucial to creating the racial hostility that allowed the Rwandan genocide to occur.
-More recently, mass media in Ethiopia have been reported to have contributed to fuelling ethnic violence in Ethiopia.
+But also, media that is (at least seemingly) independent has been known to contribute to the incitement of violence and crimes during armed conflicts.
+A prominent example is the role of Radio Télévision Libre des Mille Collines (RTLM) in the Rwandan genocide.
+This was a nominally private radio station with only informal connections to high-level government officials and which initially appeared to be broadcasting fairly innocuous programmes.
+After the assassination of Melchior Ndadaye on 21 October 1993, the first democratically elected and first Hutu president of Burundi, RTLM programmes quickly became inflammatory and began to incite ethnic hatred.
+Its role has been regarded as crucial to creating the racial hostility that allowed the Rwandan genocide to occur.23 More recently, mass media in Ethiopia have been reported to have contributed to fuelling ethnic violence in Ethiopia.24

-Another, distinct, issue is that media institutions, although independent, are often overly dependent on official sources, including in countries with a strong and independent media, such as the United States.
-For instance, during the Vietnam War, media coverage seems to have suffered in the early years of the conflict by an overreliance on US government officials as sources of information and a reluctance to question official statements on national security issues.
-In Iraq, the US administration also followed a - successful - policy of propaganda and control over the media during the lead-up to the campaign and the ensuing conflict and continuing violence.
-Indeed, the US administration's narrative was accepted and largely endorsed by the American media.
+Another distinct issue is that media institutions, although independent, are often overly dependent on official sources, including in countries with strong and independent media, such as the United States.
+For instance, during the Vietnam War, media coverage seems to have suffered in the early years of the conflict by an overreliance on US government officials as sources of information and a reluctance to question official statements on national security issues.25 In Iraq, the US administration also followed a - successful - policy of propaganda and control over the media during the lead-up to the campaign and the ensuing conflict and continuing violence.26 Indeed, the US administration's narrative was accepted and largely endorsed by the American media.

 Since the Iraq war, the US administration has also been pursuing a policy of "embedding" reporters with troops on the ground.
-This - coupled with technological advancements - creates a sense of immediacy to the reports of journalists accompanying the troops.
-At the same time, the practice has been criticised as reducing the objectivity of the embedded journalists covering the war, as their access to information is to a certain extent controlled by the armed forces, and embedded journalists may develop a viewpoint more sympathetic to the position pursued by the government.
+This - coupled with technological advancements - creates a sense of immediacy to the reports of journalists accompanying the troops.27 At the same time, the practice has been criticised as reducing the objectivity of the embedded journalists covering the war, as their access to information is to a certain controlled by the armed forces, and embedded journalists may develop a viewpoint more sympathetic to the position pursued by the government.

 If journalists or media facilities are closely involved in disseminating propaganda during an armed conflict that raises the question of at what point they may become legitimate military targets under IHL.
 This is by no means an abstract question as both journalists and media facilities are targeted in armed conflicts.
-A well-known example is the bombing of the Serbian State radio and television (RTS) building by NATO forces in 1999, which NATO justified by stating that it neutralised a propaganda tool.
+A well-known example is the bombing of the Serbian State radio and television (RTS) building by NATO forces in 1999, which NATO justified as it neutralising a propaganda tool.28

-As mentioned earlier while IHL does not provide any protections for the journalistic function as such, it does protect the individuals that report on armed conflicts.
-IHL distinguishes between 'journalists engaged in professional missions' and 'war correspondents'.
+As mentioned earlier29 while IHL does not provide any protections for the journalistic function as such, it does protect the individuals that report on armed conflicts.
+IHL distinguishes between "journalists engaged in professional missions" and "war correspondents".
 The difference is that war correspondents are formally authorised to accompany armed forces.
-While both are considered civilians under IHL and can therefore not be military targets, only war correspondents will receive prisoner of war status if captured, just like members of the armed forces.
-Media facilities will also generally be considered civilian objects, which cannot be the target of military attacks.
+While both are considered civilians under IHL30 and can therefore not be military targets, only war correspondents will receive prisoner of war status if captured, just like members of the armed forces.31 Media facilities will also generally be considered civilian objects, which cannot be the target of military attacks.